AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 An LKQL rule file can be any valid LKQL file, the only requirement is that it must export a ``rules`` top-level symbol.
-This symbol defines an object value containing rules configuration; keys are GNATcheck rules to enable; and values are objects containing the rule parameters.
+This symbol defines an object value containing rules configuration; keys are GNATcheck rules to enable; and values are list of objects, each one representing an instance of the rule with its parameters.
 A rule parameter value can be of the boolean, the integer, the string, or the list of strings type, as shown in the simple example below:

 ::